qdilmac/gcs_gui/README.md

 ## Problems
 To use camera feed without 1 second pauses I need to find efficient way to read data without stopping camera feed every second.
 I might be able to use another thread for it. -> <b>SOLVED</b>

+"TypeError: '>=' not supported between instances of 'PySide6.QtGui.QImage' and 'int'".
+Even tho the type of FaceDetection signal is integer, this error occurs.
+But program works well without any problem. -> <b>UNSOLVED</b>

 ## Requirements
 - Python 3
 - PyQT / Pyside